 The cabin features a pallet of calming colors that match quite well together: pink (cushions, TV screens), beige (seats), and brown (wood panels).
 There are 8 seats spread across two rows in a 1-2-1 configuration, all of them having direct aisle access.
 The 4 First Class seats on the sides are ideal for solo travelers with a generous 3 windows per seat, while the 4 seats in the middle are perfect for those traveling with a companion.
 There is a small bar in the front of the cabin (with crisps, nuts, bottled water, and juices), a library (with magazines), 2 lavatories, and the stairs to the lower deck.

 The seat is extremely comfortable and has very generous dimensions, with a width of 23 inches (59 cm) and a length of 83 inches (210 cm).
-In front of the seat, there is a large ottoman, a large TV screen above the ottoman.
+In front of the seat is a large ottoman, a large TV screen above the ottoman.
 The ottoman has some storage space underneath and can be used as an extra seat when you want to dine with a companion.

 The seat reclines into a fully flat bed.
 In fact, this is the best bed I’ve ever slept in at 40,000 feet.
 The Qatar Airways cabin crew told me it’s the largest bed in the skies.
 Not sure whether that is correct, but it felt very spacious.